Jump to content

 Rice is one of the most wonderful staples of our diet, spanning back centuries, enjoyed throughout the ages, and used in a number of mouth-watering dishes across multiple different cultures.
 Whether you’re confident in the kitchen or still learning the basics, we’ve pulled together our favourite tips and tricks, so you can cook perfect, fluffy rice that tastes delicious, every time.

-You don’t need a brush or any fancy tools to do it properly, just a bowl and a free hand.
+All you need to wash your rice is a bowl and a free hand.
 Start by measuring out your rice and placing it in a bowl that gives you plenty of room, then cover the grains in cold water.
 Gently swirl your hand through the rice until the water becomes cloudy.
-Discard the liquid, careful not to lose any runaway grains, and repeat three to four times until the water is clear.
+Discard the liquid, being careful not to lose any runaway grains, and repeat three to four times until the water is clear.

-While you can rinse it under a tap in a sieve, it’s more difficult to see the colour change and ends up using more water.
-But, it’s up to your personal preference.
+You can also put your rice in a sieve and rinse it under a tap, but doing it this way, it’s more difficult to see the colour change and ends up using more water.

 Washing Rice